spk121/potato-make/CHEATSHEET.md

      (~@ ...)   doesn't print recipe to console
      (~+ ...)   runs even when `--no-execute` was chosen

-## Special Variables
+## Automatic Variables

-     Recipes can contain the following special variables
+     Recipes can contain the following automatic variables

      $@    the target
      $*    the target w/o a filename suffix